hmgene/fossil-c/README.md

 Improving ancient DNA read mapping against modern reference genomes https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-13-178
 - trimming and indel-panelty effects on contaminated but useful reads
+- post-morterm DNA damage is inferred from nucleotide misincorporation patterns [mapDamage]
+  - mainly result from post-mortem deamination of cytosine residues into uracil residues, and for Illumina reads consist of an increase of C → T misincorporations at the 5’-ends of sequencing reads paralleled by an increase in G → A misincorporations at 3’-ends[10, 19, 21]; for Helicos tSMS reads, the deamination of cytosine residues results in an increase in G → A mismatches at 5’-ends of sequencing reads[15].

 ### Centrifuge
 good explanation https://macadology.com/guide/Centrifuge/